Bigkid325/RaspPiGroup3/README.md

 source ./devel/setup.bash

-#testservont.py is the file the controls the car
+#controller.py is the file the controls the car
-rosrun teleop_twist_joy testservont.py
+rosrun teleop_twist_joy controller.py

+#testservont.py is the subscriber code

 ```